 Image: Aussie Xmas - photo courtesy of The Wrapping Paper Company

 All Christmas-lovers out there know that one of the most exciting parts of the tradition of gift giving and receiving is tearing open a gorgeously packaged present, or carefully wrapping one up for a loved one.

-According to a 2017 survey, Australians use 150,000 kilometres of wrapping paper over the Christmas period – enough to wrap the globe in paper four times over.
+According to a 2017 survey, Australians use 150,000 kilometres of wrapping paper over the Christmas period – enough to wrap the globe in paper 4 times over.

-In a recent survey, 61 per cent of consumers said that sustainability will become more important after COVID-19, so taking action on sustainability is an important step to ensure the future prosperity of your business.
+In a recent survey, 61% of consumers said that sustainability will become more important after COVID-19, so taking action on sustainability is an important step to ensure the future prosperity of your business.